 Discussing a prenuptial agreement with your partner

 Unfortunately, every year in Scotland, thousands of people either get divorced or have their civil partnership agreement dissolved.
-In 2012/13, official figures showed that 9,700 marriages legally ended in Scotland.
+In 2018/19, official figures showed that 7,379 divorces were granted in Scotland.

 When you’re at the stage of being ready to commit yourself to someone, raising the issue of a prenuptial agreement can feel difficult and awkward.
 While nobody enters into a relationship with the intent of splitting up, a prenuptial agreement can give peace of mind to both parties and can save a lot of heartache further down the line.